- The Fantastic Team

 Vinegar can serve many purposes around the house.
 It is considered a toxic-free cleaning alternative and it can help you kill off the weeds in the lawn the same way it helps you remove germs.

 Remember, though, that it’s best to stick to white vinegar, which is broadly distributed in stores.
 The most suitable product to help you get rid of weeds naturally should contain 3% to 5% acetic acid.
+Due to its acidic properties, though, it needs to be applied carefully and in the right manner, so it does not harm the soil.

 Step 1: Get an empty and clean spray bottle.